Giant meat mountain at Phuket Town Mookata

 I have come across my fair share of XXL dishes, but I’ve yet to find one that poses a worthy challenge to my ravenous appetite.
 The XXL fried chicken cutlet slathered in nacho cheese at Skinny Chef was sinfully delicious, but failed to leave a dent in my appetite as I devoured the hunk of meat in one sitting.
 When I first heard about the 1kg Meat Mountain ($39.90) from Phuket Town Mookata, I contemplated that it might be a worthy challenger.

 This meat mountain has been a frequent sight on social media platforms, and has generated much hype for its presumed size.
-The owners of the stall shared with me that many of their customers come from different parts of Singapore, but all with the single goal of taking down this meat behemoth.
-One hungry customer has even managed to finish this 1kg meat dish by himself!
+The owners of the stall shared with me that many of their customers come from different parts of Singapore, but all with the single goal of taking down this behemoth.
+One hungry customer has even managed to finish this 1kg dish by himself!
 With that said, I headed down to Phuket Town Mookata at once as I couldn’t wait to slay this mighty meat mountain.

 Food at Phuket Town Mookata